 Business phone line bill consolidators or POTS Aggregators have resale agreements with all the incumbent phone companies that service the country.
 They’re able to provide business phone lines in all areas of the country, bill them on one statement and provide a single point of contact – all at discounted rates.

-Here are four reasons multi location companies should consider using a POTS aggregator:
+Here are four reasons multi location companies should consider using a POTS aggregator.
+Uncover the benefits, cost savings, and efficiency gains that make POTS aggregation an essential strategy for businesses with multiple locations.

-Bill consolidation: In the example above, the company receiving 100 different bills could reduce that number to one.
+In the example above, the company receiving 100 different bills could reduce that number to one.
 Most aggregators offer web portals so companies can view their billing and inventory online.
 This is an advantage because it provides the subscribing company a greater level of visibility compared to multiple providers and paper billing.
+Moreover, you can easily reduce the cost of your business phone lines.

 Actually, for the 100 location company, the bill total would most likely be greater than 100.
 Companies typically order their phone lines at different times.
 Many times, the phone company representative taking the order will create a new account for the new lines.
 This is especially true with large companies because the phone company reps know they won’t receive sales credit if they add services to an existing “named” account.